What Are War Legacies?

 The official intended purpose of the herbicides, Agent Orange being the most widely used, was to denude the tropical-agricultural landscape and “clear enemy infiltration routes.”
 Operation Ranch Hand has been dubbed the first large-scale "ecocidal warfare" conducted ever.
 A key target of the spraying missions was the Ho Chi Minh Trail, a supply route of the Vietnamese Independence Movement which twisted through mountains and under the cover of the dense jungle canopy, along the borders of Viet Nam, Laos and Cambodia.

-All three countries suffered under the 7 million tons of bombs and 8 million gallons of herbicides, over and above the 12 million of Agent Orange—an average of 5,200 gallons were sprayed a day for 3,735 days.
+All three countries suffered under the 7 million tons of bombs and 8 million gallons of herbicides, over and above the 12 million of Agent Orange—an average of 5,200 gallons sprayed a day for 3,735 days.

 The full extent of Operation Ranch Hand was not known until a 1982 Freedom of Information Act request, and Air Force historian William Buckingham's public report.

 In 1973, the U.S. officially withdrew troops from Viet Nam.
-Within two years, the country reunified; the Pathet Lao and Khmer Rouge likewise established their political rule in Laos and Cambodia in 1975, respectively.
+Within two years, the country reunified; and the Pathet Lao and Khmer Rouge likewise established their political rule in Laos and Cambodia in 1975, respectively.

 Agent Orange and the Myopia of U.S. Denialism